 Norman still works with the original student founders of the projects, all of which are in their 30’s.
 “Mr. C.” has won a number of state and national teaching awards including the National Teacher Hall of Fame.

 During my freshman year in high school, I asked to be in a National History Day project.
 We found the story of an amazing woman; our research began there.
 We thought the project would end after the national competition but, to our surprise, the project had taken a life of its own.

 The first time I met Irena, I was amazed by her wisdom and grace.
-Her courage and love can tear down any barrier.
-She has challenged us to continue her story and inspire others.
-This is a tremendous task we will all try to achieve for the rest of our lives.
+Her courage and love could tear down any barrier.
+She challenged us to continue her story and inspire others.
+This a tremendous but rewarding task we will all try to achieve for the rest of our lives.